An air purifier that removes mold spores and viruses is good for any home.

 Yes, mold is a common problem in many homes, but so are these other things mentioned above too.

-Being able to purify the air from other contaminants is one of the strongest benefits of air purifiers for your health.
+Being able to purify the air from other contaminants is one of the strongest air purifier health benefits.

 How Mold Exposure Can Affect Your Health